di0/di0.github.io/source/_posts/2018-09-17-rename-local-and-remote-branch-with-git.markdown

 git branch -m new-name
 {% endhighlight %}

-Or, if by chance, you desire rename another branch, whose is not current branch, such as:
+Or, if by chance, you desire rename another branch, whose is not current branch, do it such as:

 {% highlight bash %}
 git branch -m old-branch-name new-branch-name